 Common sizes: 10‑24×16mm, 10‑24×22mm

-TIMBER‑Tite™ screws are Type 17 self‑tapping screws optimised for steel‑to‑timber fastening.
+TIMBER‑Tite™ screws are Type 17 self‑tapping screws optimised for steel‑to‑timber fastening, making them an essential option within the wide range of BDN’s metal screw types.
 They feature:

-Similar concept but designe for polycarbonate skylight to timber fixation.
+Similar concept but designed for polycarbonate skylight to timber fixation.

-These fasterners also come with Domed EPDM washers, recyclable and non‑conductive seals to prevent galvanic corrosion.
+These fasteners also come with Domed EPDM washers, recyclable and non‑conductive seals to prevent galvanic corrosion.

-BDN Fasteners offers AS3566.2 compliant coatings to suit different corrosion zones:
+BDN Fasteners offers AS3566.2 compliant coatings to suit different corrosion zones.
+Coating options include:

 All products are ISO 9001:2015 and CE certified.
-Quality control includes in‑house dimensions and drilling performance inspections, along with test done by third‑party accredited laboratories such SGS.
+Quality control includes in‑house dimensions and drilling performance inspections, along with tests done by third‑party accredited laboratories such as SGS.

 Torsional load strength is a measure of how much torque a screw can withstand before it fails by twisting off or breaking.
 This property is crucial for ensuring screws can handle the stresses involved in tightening and in their intended application.